Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

     deviceType = "NodeBMC"
     ```

-    Once firmware and BIOS are updated, the compute nodes can be turned back on.
+    Once firmware and BIOS are updated, the compute nodes can be powered back on.
+If the nodes have never been powered on in the system before (ie. they are being added during a hardware add procedure), then use the Boot Orchestration Service (BOS) to power them on.
+Using BOS will prepare the initial boot artifacts required to boot them.
+If this is not the first time they have been powered on in this system, then you can use the Power Control Service \(PCS\) to power them on.

 ## Upload Paradise images to TFTP server